Skarbo/BarometerAltitudeFloorPrediction/README.md

 Barometer Altitude and Floor Prediction
 ================================

-A test application that uses the barometer to predict the altitude and a building's floor level.
+An Android test application that uses the device barometer to predict the altitude and a building's floor level.

 # Features